Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

 <center><img width="100%" src="../media/splatstats/History.png"></center>

-And have a look at the [full code](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/demos/blogDemo.py) used to create this demo!
+That's it for this example.
+I'll be updating the framework and extending its capabilities but for now have a look at the [full code](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/demos/blogDemo.py) used to create this demo!

 # Future Work